Chemical and Biological Engineering

 CBEN315.
 INTRODUCTION TO ELECTROCHEMICAL ENGINEERING.
 3.0 Semester Hrs.

-(II) Introduction to the field of Electrochemical Engineering including basic electrochemical principles, electrode kinetics, ionic conduction, as applied to common devices such as fuel cells, electrolyzers, redox flow cells and batteries.
-Prerequisites: CBEN210.
+Introduction to the field of Electrochemical Engineering including basic electrochemical principles, electrode kinetics, ionic conduction, as applied to common devices such as fuel cells, electrolyzers, redox flow cells and batteries.
 3 hours lecture; 3 semester hours.
+Prerequisite: CBEN210.

 View Course Learning Outcomes